 SINCE THE EARLY 1990s, Jonathan has written a novel and seven personal finance books—or eight, if you count the two editions of the Jonathan Clements Money Guide.
 All can be found on Amazon.
 (If you purchase books through this link, HumbleDollar earns a small fee.)
-His latest book, How to Think About Money, was published in September 2016.
+His latest book, How to Think About Money, was published in September 2016 in the U.S. and, as of October 2018, will be available outside the U.S. and Canada as a revised international edition.

 In early 2016, Jonathan put out the second annual edition of the Jonathan Clements Money Guide.
 The Money Guide was named money-management book of the year by the Institute for Financial Literacy and won a silver medal in the Axiom Business Book Awards.
 For 2017, the book’s content was moved to this site, so it could be updated more frequently and more easily.
 The hope: By making the material available at no charge (albeit with a few pesky ads floating around), it’ll garner a larger readership.